Opponents fear Senate's DEI bill would affect university accreditation, curriculum

 The bill's sponsor, Sen. Andrew Koenig (R-Manchester), argues that DEI training requirements "water down" Missouri's health care and education.
 Opposition thinks the training is necessary.

-Some of the witnesses, like Jay Devineni, a medical student at the University of Missouri-Kansas City, drove upwards of two hours to testify.
+One witness, Jay Devineni, a medical student at the University of Missouri-Columbia, drove to Jefferson City to testify.

 "Really, in the context of medical education, what DEI means is learning about social determinants of health, understanding the health disparities that exist and really challenging students to understand what underlines those health disparities," Devineni said.
 "That's really essential knowledge that we have to know in order to practice the highest quality of medicine that we can."